-Both UB Career Services and the Center for Excellence in Writing can provide support while you create these materials.
+Both UB Career Design Center and the Center for Excellence in Writing can provide support while you create these materials.

 There are many opportunities to complete an internship for credit or pay.
 First, contact your academic advisor or major department directly to inquire about what type of internships they offer.
-Second, visit the Experiential Learning Center and/or Career Services to view more internship options, both on campus and in the Buffalo community.
+Second, view Experiential Learning opportunities and/or visit the Career Design Center to view more internship options, both on campus and in the Buffalo community.